-Whether you’re new to the resort or a weekly guest, these tips can ensure an exciting and fresh experience!
+Whether you’re new to the resort or a daily guest, these tips can ensure an exciting and fresh experience!

 1. Custom Coaster Soundtracks

-If you’ve been to Disneyland several times within the past 20 years, you’ve probably noticed a few different soundtracks for Space Mountain.
+If you’ve been to Disneyland several times within the past 20 years, you’ve probably noticed a few different Space Mountain soundtracks.

 - 1996: The original Space Mountain on-ride score is introduced.